nzaillian/gretel-erb/README.md

 Gretel-ERB
 ==========

-Gretel ERB is a a fork of [Lasse Bunk's 'gretel'](http://github.com/lassebunk/gretel) that gives you much more control of your breadcrumb's layout by using ERB templates for rendering.
+Gretel-ERB is a a fork of [Lasse Bunk's 'gretel'](http://github.com/lassebunk/gretel) that gives you much more control of your breadcrumb's layout by using ERB templates for rendering.
 This fork was authored by [Nicholas Zaillian](http://nicholas.zaillian.com) ([Washington Square Interactive](http://washingtonsqaureinteractive.com)) to resolve